samsquire/ideas4/README.md

 We should arrange our data that is easiest for the human to understand and let the computer optimise actual data storage.

+Each problem has an ideal data structure.
+We should define the data structure we want and let the computer determine the best course to get there.

 Each stage of iteration represents a new intermediary data structure.

 Each field access or pointer deference represents a column in the looped dataset.

+A nested loop is therefore a new relation with all the columns of the previous iterations included.

+Indexing could mean use btree or hashmap for O(1) lookup.

 ```
 class Category {